Mahesh-MSFT/-mahesh-msft.github.io/_drafts/oracle-waf.md

 Running such mission-critical applications on Azure entails following best practices and proven technical guidance.
 Microsoft Azure Well-Architected Framework (WAF) is a collection of assessment, actionable recommendations and deep technical guidance.
 Using Azure Well-Architected Framework, mission-critical workloads can be confidently developed and deployed on Azure.
 WAF helps improving the architecture quality of Azure workloads across five keys tenets.
 These five tenets are as below.

+1. Reliability
+1. Security
+1. Performance efficiency
+1. Operational Excellence
 1. Cost Optimization
-2. Operational Excellence
-3. Performance efficiency
-4. Reliability
-5. Security

 This article discusses developing and deploying Oracle workloads on Azure using Azure Well-Architected guidelines.